MCCTeam/MCCTeam.github.io/source/guide/installation.md

 > **ℹ️ NOTE: If you've changed the `Port`, make sure you add a `-p <your port here>` option after the `-i <key>` option (eg. `ssh -i MCC_Key -p 8973 mcc@3.71.108.69`)!**

-If did everything correctly you should see a linux prompt and a welcome message if there is one on your provider.
+If did everything correctly you should see a Linux prompt and a welcome message if there is one on your provider.

 You can do `whoami` to see your username.

 Now you can install .NET Core 6 and MCC.

 ### Installing .NET Core 6

+> **ℹ️ NOTE: If your VPS has an ARM CPU, follow [this](#installing-net-on-arm) part of the documentation and then return to section after this one.**

+> **⚠️ WARNING: With newer versions of .NET Core 6 on Ubuntu 22.04 you might get the following error: `A fatal error occurred, the folder [/usr/share/dotnet/host/fxr] does not contain any version-numbered child folders`, if you get it, use [this solution](https://github.com/dotnet/sdk/issues/27082#issuecomment-1211143446)**

 Log in as the user you've created.